xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.dropEverything()

 Forces the player to drop all inventory items.
 Don't know why anyone would ever want to use this though.

+If this callback is called in any held item's script, `init` or `update` will finish running and `uninit` will run, but item drops will not have any state saved by `item` callbacks after this callback is invoked.

 ---